Erkhanal/Lending-Club-Case-Study/README.md

 ## Analysis Approach:
-<div align="justify">To tackle this problem effectively, we establish a structured data analysis approach.
-The following steps outline our approach:
+<div align="justify">To tackle this problem effectively, I have established a structured data analysis approach.

 - Data Preprocessing:<br>
 It includes cleaning and preparing the data for analysis, handling missing values, encoding categorical variables, dropping unnecessary columns and standardizing data.